YassinTalssis/Search_engine-V1.0/README.md

 # Search_engineV1.0
+This my Bachelor end of studying project.

-This is a project about understanding how the internet works and also how search engines works, in this project i will try to make a simple search engine using:
+It's about understanding how the internet works and also how search engines works, in this project i will try to make a simple search engine using:
 python:
   UI: User Interface for search and display results.